retowuest/uio-dl-2024/README.md

 ## Course Content

-This two-day workshop serves as an introduction to deep learning with Python for social scientists.
-Deep learning is of special interest to social scientists because it allows the processing of time-series data, text, images, and more.
-On the first day, the course starts by providing participants with a high-level overview of machine learning, focusing on supervised learning.
-It then discusses shallow and deep neural networks as well as techniques we use to fit and assess these models.
-Subsequently, it briefly introduces the Python programming language.
-On the second day, the course introduces participants to convolutional neural networks (CNNs) and transformers, which are two widely used deep learning architectures.
+This two-day workshop offers an introduction to deep learning with Python and PyTorch for social scientists.
+Deep learning is particularly valuable in social science research, enabling the analysis of diverse data types such as time series, text, images, and more.

+**Day 1** begins with a high-level overview of machine learning, focusing on supervised learning.
+Participants will explore the fundamentals of deep learning, including shallow and deep neural networks as well as techniques for model fitting and evaluating model performance.
+The session will also briefly introduce the Python programming language and PyTorch, a popular framework for building and training deep learning models.
+In demo sessions, participants will learn how to implement linear regression, gradient descent, and feed-forward fully connected deep neural networks using Python and PyTorch.

+**Day 2** introduces two widely used specialized deep learning architectures: convolutional neural networks (CNNs) for image data and transformers for text data.
+In demo sessions, participants will learn how to implement these state-of-the-art models using Python and PyTorch.

 Upon successful completion of this course, participants should be able to:

 - understand some of the deep learning models that are most commonly used in academic research and industry;

-- apply these models to real-world data using Python;
+- apply these models to real-world data using Python and PyTorch;

 - explain the similarities and differences between these models as well as the advantages and disadvantages they have compared to more classical machine learning methods.